-Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) nt of the re within ite Restore the total extent of the H6410 feature to c1263 hectares.
+Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Extent and distribution of the feature Extent of the feature within the site Restore the total extent of the H6410 feature to c1263 hectares.
 See the notes for this attribute in Table 1 above.
 The New Forest wet grassland (locally known as 'wet lawns') are a distinctive feature and form part of a mosaic together with extensive dry and wet heaths and associated valley mires, streams, ponds, temporary pools, dry grasslands and woodlands.
 These habitats are on an extensive scale and form a dynamic mosaic fluctuating naturally over time.
 Approximately 200ha of former wet grassland is estimated to be located within the plantation inclosures and many have been drained and planted with trees, but still have restoration potential.
 New Forest LIFE Partnership, 2001.
-Sanderson N.A., 2007

-Extent and distribution of the feature Spatial distribution of the feature within the site Maintain the distribution and configuration of the H6410 feature, including where applicable its component vegetation types, across the site A contraction in the range, or geographic spread, of the feature (and its component vegetation and typical species, plus transitional communities) across the site will reduce its overall area, the local diversity and variations in its structure and composition, and may undermine its resilience to adapt to future environmental changes.
+Sanderson N.A., 2007 Extent and distribution of the feature Spatial distribution of the feature within the site Maintain the distribution and configuration of the H6410 feature, including where applicable its component vegetation types, across the site A contraction in the range, or geographic spread, of the feature (and its component vegetation and typical species, plus transitional communities) across the site will reduce its overall area, the local diversity and variations in its structure and composition, and may undermine its resilience to adapt to future environmental changes.
 This may also reduce and break up the continuity of a habitat within a site and how well its typical species are able to move around the site to occupy and use habitat.
 Such fragmentation can impact on their viability and the wider ecological composition of the Annex I habitat.
 Smaller fragments of habitat can typically support smaller and more isolated populations which are more vulnerable to extinction.
 These fragments also have a greater amount of open edge habitat which will differ in the amount of light, temperature, wind, and even noise that it receives compared to its interior.
 These conditions may not be suitable for some of the typical and more specialist species associated with the Annex I habitat feature.
+This feature is confined to seasonally wet soils and widely distributed across the site.
+It can be found on flushed soils on slopes and on the flood plains of streams and rivers.
 Sanderson, N.A., 1998 Sharp et al, 2008.
-The creation or upgrading of tracks to facilitate visitor access across wet grassland may lead to the process of fragmentation, which in turn can